Andrew-Naumoff/GPS-app/README.md

-Must be ran on an anroid emulator with Android version higher than 5.0 'lollipop' by running
+Must be ran on an anroid emulator with Android version higher than 5.0 'lollipop' by running MainActivity.java